 Imagine cooking a burger, but instead of buying burger meat that’s on sale, you go to a artisanal butcher and have some dry-aged beef ground up for you.

 You make your own buns from scratch, and picked up some high quality gruyere cheese imported straight from Switzerland.

 You’re not scrapping the burger and making a hot dog.
 It’s still a burger, but ONE HELL of a burger because you decided to craft it with better ingredients.

 To help you with this, I put together a special, free essential style guide for Introverted Alpha readers that expands on what we talked about today.

 In it, I’ve offered a style roadmap to follow to take you from “I don’t know where to start” to “Dressing to Impress”.

 I’ve also included an illustrated cheatsheet.
-It guides you on how to get the perfect fit even easier, and list a few “essentials” all guys should have in their wardrobe.
+It guides you on how to get the perfect fit even more easily.
+And it list a few “essentials” all guys should have in their wardrobe.

-Click here to get your free guide and “Good Luck” on your dates!
+Click here to get your free guide and best wishes on your dates!